Bayside Expo Center: UMass Boston acquisition

 UMass Boston acquired the Bayside Expo Center property in 2010.
 In June 2011, the BRA approved the 25-year master plan for Columbia Point with the support of the Columbia-Savin Hill Civic Association.
 In 2015, the center had been proposed as the site for the Olympic Village as part of the Boston bid for the 2024 Summer Olympics, which was ultimately cancelled.
 In March 2015, part of the roof of the building collapsed under the weight of snow during Boston's record-setting snowfall during the 2014–15 North American winter.
 In April 2016, demolition of the building began in order to expand the parking area, to build new pedestrian walkways connecting Mount Vernon Street with the Dorchester Shores Reservation and the Boston Harborwalk, and to improve the lighting, landscaping, bike racks, and security.

 In June 2016, UMass officials and the Kraft Group had discussed constructing a stadium for the New England Revolution at the Bayside site, which was cancelled the following April.
 In September 2016, Boston Mayor Marty Walsh announced that the Boston Redevelopment Authority would be renamed as the Boston Planning & Development Agency (BPDA) at a meeting with the Greater Boston Chamber of Commerce.
 In January 2018, the UMass System put the property up for sale, with initial estimates indicating that the university could receive $200 million or more from such a sale.
 In May 2018, the U.S. Treasury Department approved a request submitted by Massachusetts Governor Charlie Baker at the recommendation of the Walsh administration that the Columbia Point census tract, which includes the Bayside Expo Center, be designated as an opportunity zone under the Tax Cuts and Jobs Act of 2017.
 In October 2018, Mayor Walsh announced a comprehensive climate change adaptation proposal to protect the Boston Harbor coastline from flooding.

+In March 2023, after a metal panel fell from the out-of-use Bayside Expo Center sign, the University of Massachusetts Building Authority (UMBA) commissioned an engineering review of its safety and structural integrity by Simpson Gumpertz & Heger (SGH) and a removal of the sign's remaining panels (after a 2016 engineering review commissioned by the UMBA from SGH found the sign to be safe and secure under the state's building code), and the sign atop the structure was removed and lowered to the parking lot below the next month while the structure's legs remained.